unparalleled-js/docs-1/developing-connectors/sdk-2/authentication/oauth2-authentication.md

 The `refresh_on`, `refresh` and `detect_on` hooks are also used in [Custom Authentication](custom-authentication.md#refresh_on).

 ### Other authentication methods
-Check out the other authentication methods we support.
-[Learn more]()
+Check out the other authentication methods we support as well as how to set up a custom connector that works for on-premise connections.
+[Go back to our list of authentication methods](/developing-connectors/sdk-2/authentication.md) or check our our [best practices](/developing-connectors/sdk-2/best-practices.md) for some tips.

 ### Next section
-If you're already familiar with the authentication methods we support, check out the triggers that our SDK supports as well as how to implement them.
-[Learn more]()
+If you're already familiar with the authentication methods we support, check out the actions that our SDK supports as well as how to implement them.
+[Learn more](/developing-connectors/sdk-2/action.md)